ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/03_slides/am_05_slides.md

 --

-Survey work with a large sample size.
+Surveys work with a large sample size.
 The gathered data usually aims to generalize.

 ---
 .header[Qualitative Research Methods]